StephenPhilipOFlynn/django-restaurant-4/README.md

 Leticia's Restaurant

-This website is designed to be a fictional restaurant in Dublin city.
+This website is designed to be a fictional restaurant in Dublin city, specialising in Brazilian and Spanish food.

 Unresolved bugs

+- Receive form on database backend for reservation.
+- Form validation reservation section.
+- Further form validation on contact section.
+- Correct menu database so menu items appear in starters first, then main courses, then desserts.
+- HTML, CSS, Javascript, Python syntax checkers.

 Credits
 Why Visit Us Image - Fabio Alves - Unsplash